Plenituz/barbe-serverless/docs/integrating-existing-projects.md

 Here is example of Terraform pulling from Cloudformation on a full project: [here](../examples/terraform_%3C3_cloudformation)

-For now let's take a closer look at the syntax

 ### `cloudformation(stackName)`

 This function can give you access to 2 things